nhoizey/nicolas-hoizey.photo/src/collections/photos/magnificent-great-egret/index.md

 This elegant heron is completely white with its magnificent plumage, reminding lace.

 The bill of the Great egret is sharp, long and yellow in color.
 The bird has long, black feet and legs.
 During the breeding season, the bill becomes a bit darker while the legs get lighter.
 This bird possesses a very long neck, exceeding the length of its body.
-The bird has a notable kink of its neck, curving the necks into a "S" shape when flying.
+The bird has a notable kink of its neck, curving the necks into a “S” shape when flying.

-During the breeding season, these birds grow long, lacy shaped feathers known as "aigrettes”, stretching them in an impressive display.
+During the breeding season, these birds grow long, lacy shaped feathers known as “aigrettes”, stretching them in an impressive display.